 Balance & Symbols

-Peter Cohen is a sculpture artist based in the Boston area.
-Working primarily with found and industrial materials such as structural steel, his work explores the tension and balance between geometric rigidity and organic fluidity, material weight and the impression of weightlessness.
-With traces of assemblage, much of Peter’s process involves the act of improvisation, reflecting his interest in the unpredictable nature of human and natural expression.
-The intent, in much of his work, involves stopping motion so the viewer can be a part of a moment in time where the action has been paused.
-His work also strives to inculcate a sense that the viewer has stumbled upon an object that looks and feels untouched or manipulated, almost random.
-This element speaks to the inherent beauty of the found object that is not easily captured or reproduced.
-It’s about the chance encounter with something that is truly pure.
-His intent is to foster a sense of connectedness and purity that he felt and witnessed as a child wandering in the woods.
+This work explores the tension and balance between geometric rigidity and organic fluidity, material weight and the impression of weightlessness.
+With traces of assemblage, much of this process involves the act of improvisation, reflecting my interest in the unpredictable nature of human and natural expression.
+My work also strives to create a sense that the viewer has stumbled upon an object that looks and feels untouched, random.
+This element speaks to the inherent power of the found object.
+It’s about the chance encounter with something that is pure.

 The idea of portable art has always been incredibly appealing to me.
 My practice has been inspired and informed by objects, often religious, or sentimental that people worship, collect or carry with them.
 The idea that these inanimate objects are thought to possess magical powers provides an interesting parallel to how art has been coveted historically.